maziac/lagmeter/Docs/LagMeasurements.md

 This is not really usable.

 The Buffalo Gamepad was a surprise.
 It had a very low delay of 1ms.
 Unfortunately it uses a polling rate of 8ms so the total delay results in 1-9ms.
-Anyhow it would be a good result but unfortunately the Buffalo Controller is reported for its ghosting and yes, also my Buffalo has ghosting:
+Anyhow it would be a good result but unfortunately the Buffalo Controller is reported for its ghosting and yes, also my Buffalo had ghosting:
 The left direction is "pressed" quite often (5x in 10mins), the right direction about 1x in 10mins.

-As expected the XBox Controller have a good value of 4-14ms.
-Although it is not extraordinary good.
+The XBox controllers do not give a unique picture.
+One device (black) had 4-14ms lag.
+This is OK but not really good.
+The other (the white one) was the winner with only 1-2ms delay.
+Interesting enough this was the cheaper of the 2 xbox controllers.

-The Ultrastik 360 is OK with 8-17ms.
-Although I decided for myself that because its already in the range of a frame I will exchange it againt another joystick.
+The original Ultrastik 360 is OK with 8-17ms but not really good.
+But I discussed with Andy from Ultimarc and got a special firmware that requested a 1ms poll time only.

-Because if these results I started to write my own USB game controller firmware which can be found [here](http://www.github.com/FastestJoystick).
-With this USB encoder the best results can be achieved: 3-5ms.

-Note: from all these results 1-2ms have to be removed for the USB output.
+With this special firmware the response lag dropped down to 2-4ms which is really good.

-# Conclusions for My Cabinet
+# Conclusions for my Arcade Cabinet

-1. The Zero Delay encoder and the Ultrastik are replaced by a leaf-switch joystick and the Teensy FastestJoystick encoder.
-This saves about 26ms at max. and the about the same in variance.
+1. Joysticks:
+    - I had used the "Zero Delay USB Encoder, Dragon Rise Inc." for the buttons.
+This was removed completely.
+The measurements showed that the lag and the variation in lag are not usable for a joystick.
+At max. this USB encoder could lead to 2 frames lag.
+    - Main joystick: With the special 1ms firmware the Ultrastik 360 joystick is nearly as fast as my other project, the FastestJoystick.
+So the Ultrastik is an excellent choice now for my cabinet.
+    - The 2nd joystick: I had used a Buffalo as a 2nd attachable joystick (for 2 player games).
+This has been replaced by the FastestJoystick Teensy.
 2. Monitor: The Eizo introduces a delay of 1.5 frames delay which is far too big.
 This monitor needs to be exchanged.

 I started with a delay of 96-153ms for the whole system.
 Now (without monitor) I'm at 35-71ms.
 I have to buy a new (fast) monitor then I hope that I can reduce the original delay by about 50%.